Expert Advice

 If you're an adventurous, outdoorsy family, the region is great for camping excursions this time of year.

 As the new year nears, we’re praying for a snow day.
-It’s true that the snowstorm of 2019 blanketed the Lowcountry with a whopping 5.3 inches of snow, so anything is possible.
+The snowstorm of 2019 blanketed the Lowcountry with a whopping 5.3 inches of snow, so anything is possible.

 Enjoy the cooler temperatures with these activities.

 Winter is a great time to bundle up and appreciate other parts of the city.
-Like admiring the skyline, where you'll notice the church steeples standing tall.
-We have more than 400 churches on record, and our nickname is the "Holy City."
+For example, you can admire the skyline, where you'll notice the church steeples standing tall.
+We have more than 400 churches, and our nickname is the "Holy City."

-The City of Charleston has a long-standing ordinance stating that no structure can be taller than our tallest church steeple, which is Saint Matthew's Lutheran Church.
-Most importantly, in the Holy City, we love and respect each other's religious beliefs, and there's plenty of churches to explore.
+The city of Charleston has a long-standing ordinance stating that no structure can be taller than our tallest church steeple, which is Saint Matthew's Lutheran Church.
+Most importantly, in the Holy City, we love and respect each other's religious beliefs, and there are plenty of churches to explore.

-Read 6 Restaurants in Charleston to Try on Your Next South Carolina Getaway for more Lowcountry vacation ideas.
+Read “6 Restaurants In Charleston To Try On Your Next South Carolina Getaway” for more Lowcountry vacation inspiration.

 Hilton Grand Vacations Owner, Maehing O.